How Many Degrees Are in a Quadrilateral?

 Common Misconceptions

 A frequent misunderstanding is that the sum of the interior angles of a quadrilateral might vary depending on its type.
-On the flip side, this is not the case.
-The formula (n - 2) × 180° is universal for all polygons, and quadrilaterals are no exception.
+Even so, this is not the case.
+The formula (n - 2) × 180° is universal for all polygons, and quadrilaterals are no exception And that's really what it comes down to.
+Surprisingly effective..

 Common Misconceptions (continued)

 Another misconception is that the formula only applies to convex polygons.
-Also, in reality, the derivation using triangulation still works for concave shapes because we can always draw non‑intersecting diagonals that partition the polygon into triangles, even if one of the interior angles exceeds 180°.
-The total angle sum remains unchanged at 360° But it adds up..
+In reality, the derivation using triangulation still works for concave shapes because we can always draw non‑intersecting diagonals that partition the polygon into triangles, even if one of the interior angles exceeds 180°.
+The total angle sum remains unchanged at 360°.

 A third fallacy is that the sum of interior angles can be “adjusted” by stretching or compressing a polygon.
-While the lengths of sides and the measures of individual angles may change, the algebraic constraint imposed by the formula remains rigid; the angles must always add up to 360° Less friction, more output..
+While the lengths of sides and the measures of individual angles may change, the algebraic constraint imposed by the formula remains rigid; the angles must always add up to 360° The details matter here..

 Practical Applications